codio/site/source/docs/dashboard/stacks/stack-overview.html.md

 If you were to install a Node Package globally or a Ruby Gem, then these will get installed into the `/home/codio` folder and will form a part of your Stack.

 ##Starter Packs
 As explained above, a Stack does not include the `~/workspace` folder where your code lives.
-[Starter Packs](/docs/dashboard/packs) go one step beyond Stacks and allows you to combine both the Stack and any software you have installed in your project to form an even higher level template.
+[Starter Packs](/docs/dashboard/packs) go one step beyond Stacks and allows you to combine both the Stack and a code workspace.
+This gives you the ability to define any number of Stack + Code templates.